 Sprite Compiler Overview¶

-The Sprite Compiler (pr32-sprite-compiler) is a command-line tool that converts PNG images into PixelRoot32 sprite data formats.
-It automates the process of creating sprite arrays from image files, saving you time and ensuring correct format conversion.
+The Sprite Compiler is a tool that converts PNG images into PixelRoot32 sprite data formats.
+It provides both a graphical interface (GUI) and a command-line interface (CLI) to automate the process of creating sprite arrays from image files.

 What It Does¶

-The Sprite Compiler takes bitmap images (PNG) and converts them into C/C++ header files containing:
+The Sprite Compiler takes bitmap images (PNG) and converts them into C header files containing:

 - Sprite data arrays: Optimized